Get Help Today(877) 648-4288

 - Joint and/or muscle pain

-To reduce risk of withdrawal, patients are warned to abstain from using illegal opioids, opioid medications, and alcohol for a minimum of 7-10 days before starting the drug.
+To reduce the risk of acute Opioid withdrawal symptoms, patients are warned to abstain from using illegal opioids, opioid medications, and alcohol for a minimum of 7-10 days before starting the drug.

-Suboxone is used to reduce symptoms of opiate addiction and withdrawal.
+Suboxone is used to reduce symptoms of opiate addiction and withdrawal during detox and to prevent relapse and reduce cravings in long-term treatment.
 Suboxone is actually composed of a combination of two other addiction treatment drugs: Buprenorphine (a partial opioid agonist) and Naloxone (an opioid antagonist).
 The two drug counterparts work together to prevent withdrawal symptoms in recovering opioid users; Buprenorphine triggers opiate receptors while Naloxone blocks opiate receptors and reduces a person’s urges.
-Suboxone has proven to reduce the use of not just opioids, but other drugs, as well as increase the retention of rehabilitation concepts in patients.
+Suboxone has proven to reduce the use of not just Opioids, but other drugs, as well as increase the retention of rehabilitation concepts in patients.
+Individuals who use Suboxone as a medication-assisted treatment option should combine the drug with cognitive behavioral therapy and other therapy techniques.

 There is a risk of developing a dependency on Suboxone and suffering from withdrawal once usage stops, as the drug is similar in composition to the opioids that the patients that are taking it are addicted to.
 Some symptoms of withdrawal may include: